Doctors Note Logo

 Assess Your Symptoms

-If you're dealing with persistent hives and want to better understand your symptoms and potential next steps, try Ubie's free AI-powered Chronic Urticaria symptom checker.
-This tool can help you organize your experiences and prepare for a productive conversation with your doctor.
+If you're dealing with persistent hives and want to better understand your symptoms and potential next steps, you can check your symptoms with Ubie's free AI-powered tool in just a few minutes.
+This quick assessment can help you organize your experiences and prepare for a productive conversation with your doctor.

 When to Seek Medical Help